Native American civil rights: 1585–1786: Initial meetings

 In the winter of 1609 through 1610, the residents of Jamestown had little food or effective shelter as they experienced the Starving Time.
 In December 1609, John Ratcliffe, who succeeded Smith as president of the colony, and around 50 colonists went to meet with a group of Powhatan Indians to bargain for food.
 However, they were ambushed and only 16 survived.
 Ratcliffe was captured and later tortured to death.
 This marked the beginning of First Anglo-Powhatan War.
-The Powhatan tribe integrated and cared for some of the colonists who deserted Jamestown to live with them, as they were much more prepared for the harsh winter.
+The Powhatan Confederacy integrated and cared for some of the colonists who deserted Jamestown to live with them, as they were much more prepared for the harsh winter.
 In the summer of 1610, when the governor of Virginia Colony, Lord De la Warr requested that Powhatan return the runaways, the Powhatan chief showed no intention to bring them back.
 In response, the colonists raided and sacked the Paspahegh capital, which was a tributary tribe to the Powhatan, killing at least 15 Natives, and kidnapping the wife of the village chief and their children.
 The war lasted until 1614, however, conflict resumed in 1622, when the Powhatan massacred Jamestown in March 1622, killing around a third of the inhabitants, 347 colonists.
 This caused second Anglo-Powhatan War that would last until 1632.